Advance Care Planning

 Step 3 - Record

-Write down your thoughts or ask someone to help you record your wishes as your own Advance Statement Care Plan.
+Write down your thoughts or ask someone to help you record your wishes as your own Advance Care Plan.
 There are different ways of doing this.
 You could use your local GP’s form, the GSF Thinking Ahead tool or another Advance Care Planning document.
-Or you could complete it online as part of your digital legacy planning.
-Whatever method you choose, make sure those that care for you know about it and can find it when needed including your Lasting Power of Attorney for health and welfare.
+Or you could complete it online as part of your digital legacy plan.
+Whatever method you choose, make sure those that care for you know about it and can find it when needed, including your Lasting Power of Attorney for Health and Welfare (LPA).

 Step 4 – Discuss

-You may want to discuss what you don’t want to happen, known as an Advance Decision to Refuse Treatment.
+You may want to discuss what you don’t want to happen, known as an Advance Decision to Refuse Treatment or ADRT.

 Step 5 - Share

-Share this information with family and or friends involved in your care and let them know where the documentation is kept.
-Your healthcare team with your consent will make sure it is shared with others involved in your care.
+Share this information with family or friends involved in your care and let them know where your documents are kept.
+Your healthcare team will make sure they are shared with others involved in your care.

 Review

-As time passes your situation can change so it is important to review your Advance Care Plan regularly.
-If you need to update it it’s best to discuss it with your doctor, nurse or your care team and let your family /LPA know.
+As time passes, your situation can change, so it is important to review your Advance Care Plan regularly.
+If you need to update it, it’s best to discuss it with your doctor, your nurse or your care team and inform your family, next of kin or Lasting Power of Attorney for Health and Welfare (LPA).

-You can do Advance Care Planning at any time but it is especially important towards the end of life.
-It will help you get the care you really want and live the life you want to lead
+ou can do advance care planning at any time but it is especially important towards the end of life.
+It will help you get the care you really want and live the life you want to lead.

 Advance Care Planning Resources